xyzz/acquisition/README.md

 # Acquisition [![Build Status](https://travis-ci.org/xyzz/acquisition.svg?branch=master)](https://travis-ci.org/xyzz/acquisition) [![Build status](https://ci.appveyor.com/api/projects/status/yutua4cn9cjv6wym?svg=true)](https://ci.appveyor.com/project/xyzz/acquisition)

-*Important Note:* This version of Acquisition is a fork of the original (which you can find [here](https://github.com/xyzz/acquisition)).

 Acquisition is an inventory management tool for [Path of Exile](https://www.pathofexile.com/).

 It is written in C++, uses Qt widget toolkit and runs on Windows and Linux.